huggingface/diffusers/docs/source/en/conceptual/contribution.md

 We strongly advise contributors to make use of the [Accelerate library](https://github.com/huggingface/accelerate) as it's tightly integrated with Diffusers.
 Once an example script works, please make sure to add a comprehensive `README.md` that states how to use the example exactly.
 This README should include:
-- An example command on how to run the example script as shown [here e.g.](https://github.com/huggingface/diffusers/tree/main/examples/dreambooth#running-locally-with-pytorch).
+- An example command on how to run the example script as shown [here](https://github.com/huggingface/diffusers/tree/main/examples/dreambooth#running-locally-with-pytorch).
-- A link to some training results (logs, models, ...) that show what the user can expect as shown [here e.g.](https://api.wandb.ai/report/patrickvonplaten/xm6cd5q5).
+- A link to some training results (logs, models, etc.) that show what the user can expect as shown [here](https://api.wandb.ai/report/patrickvonplaten/xm6cd5q5).
-- If you are adding a non-official/research training example, **please don't forget** to add a sentence that you are maintaining this training example which includes your git handle as shown [here e.g.](https://github.com/huggingface/diffusers/tree/main/examples/research_projects/intel_opts#diffusers-examples-with-intel-optimizations).
+- If you are adding a non-official/research training example, **please don't forget** to add a sentence that you are maintaining this training example which includes your git handle as shown [here](https://github.com/huggingface/diffusers/tree/main/examples/research_projects/intel_opts#diffusers-examples-with-intel-optimizations).

 If you are contributing to the official training examples, please also make sure to add a test to [examples/test_examples.py](https://github.com/huggingface/diffusers/blob/main/examples/test_examples.py).
 This is not necessary for non-official training examples.